locize/blog/source/_posts/next-i18next.md

 ---
-title: All side optimized Next.js translations
+title: All side optimized Next.js translations (a next-i18next guide)
 description: Optimize your Next.js app to best work with translations on server side and on client side with next-i18next.

 date: 2022-04-03